-The second option is inside the display settings view (Cmd+2) and is called Invert Call Tree.
+The second option is inside the Call Tree menu that inside the status bar at the bottom of the Time Profiler window, and is called Invert Call Tree.
 This will show you the heaviest code first, with a disclosure arrow revealing what called it, and so on.
 Chances are you’ll now see lots of image-related functions:

 argb32_sample_argb32() is called by